 ADAC Eifel Rallye Festival 2018 –

-The Shrine is NOT a for-profit (commercial) operation hence it must rely on advertising and personal donations to help pay the yearly website hosting fees and its operations.
+The Shrine is NOT a commercial operation hence it must rely on advertising and personal donations to help pay the yearly website hosting fees and its operations.
 If you enjoy the website then I invite you to donate so that it can remain online, free to all.
 No amount will be too small.
-Your help will fund the Shrine’s interminable work; past, present, and future!
+Your help will fund the Shrine’s interminable work; past, present, and future, plus giving the people who were behind Group B’s history a proper legacy.

 I wish to thank every person that supported the Shrine since its beginning, whatever the means.
 You can expect the work to continue on with the same level of dedication!